 Provide your first and last name, phone number and county/city of residence when leaving a message.

 Other Units Contacts:

 Henrico - Ed Olsen - 804-501-5160

 Richmond City- Brittany Council -804-786-4150

 A 4-H Club is an organized group of youth (ages 9-19) with elected officers and a planned program that is conducted throughout the year or the majority of the year.
 Clubs are lead by adult volunteer leaders and may focus on one or more project areas.
 Club officers conduct monthly business meetings.
 Members also participate in a variety of learning experiences in their organizational meeting as well as within their project areas.
 Project meetings may be held as often as deemed necessary, but at least once a month.

-Judges at our communication arts contests held December-March 3-4 hours
+- Judges at our communication arts contests held December through May: 3-4 hours

 For more information about 4-H please visit the 4-H Youth Development page.